2020 Best Online Communications Degrees

 Many associate degree holders continue their education by obtaining a bachelor's degree in communications.
 This program focuses on teaching students how to interpret different kinds of human dialogue.
 Students also learn how to improve their speech to effectively persuade audiences.
 Core classes include topics such as behavioral science; debate and argumentation; theories of communications; and voice, dictation, and articulation.

 Master's degrees further examine the ways that people synthesize information and the techniques that can be used to successfully persuade audiences.
-Students focus on analyzing a variety of issues and find original ways to relay messages.
-They may take courses with topics in strategy, leadership, ethics, business media, marketing, global connection, speech writing, intercultural communications, social influence, rhetoric, human conflict, and citizenship.
+Students focus on analyzing a variety of issues and finding original ways to relay messages.
+They may take courses with topics in strategy, leadership, ethics, business, marketing, global connection, speech writing, intercultural communications, social influence, rhetoric, human conflict, and citizenship.

 The highest form of education for this field is a doctorate in communications.
 Students normally select an area of concentration and conduct a considerable amount of independent research before completing an original dissertation to present to an advisory board at the culmination of the program.

 Online Associate Degrees in

 Online associate degrees in communications equip students with the skills necessary for effective professional and social communications.
 Students acquire vital communications skills that can be applied in various fields, such as advertising, advocacy, counseling, media, psychology, public relations, and small group communication.
 Employment opportunities are available in educational institutions, entertainment companies, government agencies, healthcare organizations, and social service agencies.
 Job titles for graduates include advertising account executive, human resources manager, mediator, media manager, news producer, public relations specialist, special events coordinator, speech-language pathologist, and speech writer.
 Graduates may also choose to pursue further education in related fields such as advertising, intercultural studies, international relations, journalism, mass media, and